 Citations are based on traditional citation counts from Scopus but also include citations to some clinical guidelines and patents.

 The full metric module is available from the document details sidebar on the Scopus record page.
-The Metrics sidebar highlights the minimal number of meaningful metrics a researcher needs to evaluate both citation impact and levels of community engagement.
 Click on “View All Metrics” to be directed to the full metric module.